kkangmj/common-crawl-download/README.md

 in class `org.dstadler.commoncrawl.index.DownloadURLIndex`, this way you can also re-start a download that was interrupted before.

-### Ideas

-* Old Index: By adding a new implementation of `BlockProcesser` (likely re-using existing stuff by deriving from one of the available implementations), you can do things like streaming processing of the file instead of storing the file locally, which will avoid using too much disk-space

 ### Estimates (based on Old Index)

 * Size of overall URL Index is 233689120776, i.e. 217GB